raspberrypilearning/from-me-to-you/en/step_1.md

 ## Introduction

-You will create an interactive card to send to someone to cheer them up or help them celebrate an occasion.
+You will create an digital card to send to someone to cheer them up or help them celebrate an occasion.
 You will decide who to make a card for and will look at cards that others have made to get ideas.

-You will use the skills you have learnt in the Look After Yourself Learning Journey which included Skills projects on being kind to yourself and others.

-In the [Challenge] projects - [Looping sprites](https://learning-admin.raspberrypi.org/en/projects/looping-sprites), [Stamping app](https://learning-admin.raspberrypi.org/en/projects/stamping-app) and [Same but different](https://learning-admin.raspberrypi.org/en/projects/same-but-different) - you used your skills to create your own projects.
+In the Challenge projects - [Looping sprites](https://learning-admin.raspberrypi.org/en/projects/looping-sprites),  [Stamping app](https://learning-admin.raspberrypi.org/en/projects/stamping-app) and [Same but different](https://learning-admin.raspberrypi.org/en/projects/same-but-different) - you used the skills you developed in the Skills pathway to create your own projects.

-You now have a range of skills.
-In this Independent project you will choose some of those skills to use to make your very own project which is different to all other digital card projects.
+You now have a range of skills which you have learnt during the Looks After Yourself Learning Journey.
+In this Independent project you will choose some of those skills to use to make your very own, original project.

 ### What you will make